L Platform, Union Square

 Forget Nirvana.
 Paul’s Boutique was the real soundtrack of a generation.
 And now to commemorate its 20th anniversary, Adrock, MCA, and Mike D have finally released their own audio commentary.
 Finally, you can check them out waxing poetic on Chuck Woolery, throwing eggs, and chillin’ like Bob Dylan here.
 [Thanks Kevin]

+Anyone going to SXSW?
+If so, PLEASE confirm that this act is for real.
 The video below is an odd little promo for Tinted Windows, perhaps the oddest rock & roll supergroup in since… well, maybe ever.
 The lineup includes James Iha of the Smashing Pumpkins, Adam Schlesinger of Fountains of Wayne, Bun E. Carlos […]